aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 type: docs
 weight: 30
 url: /net/extract-form/
-description: Extract  form from your PDF file with Aspose.PDF for .NET library.
+description: Extract form from your PDF document with Aspose.PDF for .NET library.
+Get value from an individual field of PDF file.
 lastmod: "2021-06-05"
 sitemap:
     changefreq: "weekly"